DanSRoll/frigate/README.md

 # Requirements

+The code was executed in a Conda enviroment using Jupyter Notebooks.
+To build a similar enviroment, please use the environment.yml file:

+conda env create -f environment.yml

-The scripts rely on the following Python libraries:
+The scripts rely on a number of libraries, including the following:
 	•	numpy
 	•	matplotlib
 	•	opencv-python
 	•	astropy
 	•	scikit-image

-To install the required dependencies, you may use:
+To install all required dependencies, you may use:

 pip install -r requirements.txt